Audio compressor for both RX and TX audio.

 Vocals usually have a wide dynamic range.
 Transients (normally the loudest portions of the signal) can be far outside the average level of the vocal signal.
 Because the level can change continuously and dramatically, it is extremely difficult to ride the level with a console fader.
 A compressor/limiter automatically controls gain without altering the subtleties of the transmission.

-The compressor has 6 setting knobs for:
+The compressor has 6 setting sliders for:

 Input Threshhold: Where the compressor should start kicking in level wise.